mxagar/generative_ai_udacity/06_RAGs_DeepDive/02_Azure_LLMs/README.md

 Some important points to consider in `.github/workflows/main.yaml`:

 - `AZURE_CONTAINER_APP_NAME`, `AZURE_CONTAINER_RG_NAME`: These are the names related to the deployed Container App.
-  - We can either define the variables in the YAML or also in Github Web UI:
+  - We can either define the variables in the YAML or also in Github Web UI: Repo > Settings > Secrets and variables: Actions > Repository variables
+    - Then, they are accessible in the YAML as `${{ env.VARIABLE_NAME }}`
-  - BUT: The secrets need to be entered in the Github Web UI:
+  - BUT: The secrets need to be entered in the Github Web UI: Repo > Settings > Secrets and variables: Actions > Repository secrets
+    - Then, they are accessible in the YAML as `${{ secrets.VARIABLE_NAME }}`
 - `on: workflow_dispatch`: This allows to trigger the workflow manually.
 - We have two `jobs`: `build` and `deploy`:
   - `jobs: build`: This is the job of the workflow that builds the container: